-In addition, certain individuals (for example, directors, the direct reports to the CEO, and those in the finance units) are "restricted employees" and, as such, may not deal in shares in the Company outside of "black out" periods unless, prior to the dealing, the relevant person has notified the Company Secretary or Chairman of the Board (as applicable) and given written confirmation that they are not in possession of price sensitive information.
-Additionally, "restricted employees" must not enter into hedging arrangements which operate to limit the economic risk of their security holding in IPL.
+In addition, certain individuals (for example, directors, the direct reports to the CEO & MD, and those in the finance units) are "restricted persons" and, as such, may not deal in shares in the Company outside of "black out" periods unless, prior to the dealing, the relevant person has received written approval to trade from the Company Secretary or Chair of the Board (as applicable) and given written confirmation that they are not in possession of price sensitive information.
+Additionally, "restricted persons" must not enter into hedging arrangements which operate to limit the economic risk of their security holding in IPL.

-Details of shares in the Company held by the directors are set out in the Remuneration Report section of the 2023 Annual Report.
+Details of shares in the Company held by the directors are set out in the Remuneration Report section of the 2024 Annual Report.